-- The fellowship is open to law school graduates and outgoing judicial law clerks who want to work in the public interest.
+- Law school graduates and outgoing judicial law clerks, who want to work in the public interest, are eligible to apply.
 Grants are made to organizations only, not to individuals.

-- Before the application date of October 3, all applicants must identify a sponsoring public interest organization.
+- Therefore, before the application date of September 18, all applicants must identify a sponsoring public interest organization.
 The sponsor must be a 501(c)(3) organization that provides civil legal services to the poor, including the working poor, the elderly, the disabled or those deprived of their civil or human rights.

 How to Apply: